[Updated July 2024]

-Firstly, some “false news”
+Firstly, some “fake news”

 Ice cubes are not dangerous to dogs, provided they are used appropriately.
 There has been a lot of misinformation on social media regarding ice cubes, with a recent story suggesting that a vet warned owners ice cubes could kill their dog.
 This story has been misinterpreted.
-A dog with heatstroke should not be cooled with ice.
+A dog with heatstroke should not be cooled with ice cubes.
 We’ll come on to why later in the post.
-A dog in a heatwave, getting fed up with the hot weather, can absolutely have the odd ice cube.
+A dog in a heatwave getting fed up with the hot weather, can absolutely have the odd ice cube.
 Or iced dog food popsicle, or frozen cream cheese lick mat!
 A fit and healthy dog, will not suffer any ill effects from consuming frozen food or ice cubes, in the same way that we suffer no ill effects from ice lollies.
 They should be provided in moderation, and they should not replace constant access to clean, fresh, cool water.

 Cooling a playful dog